WALK, JOG OR SPRINT?

 When we play something fast but effortlessly, it no longer feels fast.
 For example, play a tremolo …….. now a slurred trill.
 Easy, no?
 Our maximum speed, of around 720 notes per minute (= 12 notes per second) is fast but woodpeckers are faster, reaching speeds of up to 20 pecks per second!
 Of course, machines are faster.
 Cars cruise at 40 rps and even rest at 15 (idling speed), washing machines spin your clothes at anything from 7 -30 rps, sewing machines sew at 40 -500 and pneumatic drills hammer from 10 – 300 rps.
 Though 12 notes per second is fast (for any manual activity), the fact that the tremolo or trill is not particularly difficult means that it doesn’t feel fast.

-Speed is thus a totally relative concept, and whether or not a passage can be considered “fast” is not determined by the absolute number of notes played per second nor by the metronome mark, but rather by the amplitude (size) and difficulty (complexity) of the movements involved in relation to the amount of time that we have in which to do them.
-So, in many ways when we use the word “fast” to describe a passage we are referring more to our subjective feeling of its difficulty rather than its actual speed, as things that feel “fast” for some players will feel simply comfortable for others!
+While “speed” is measurable, “fast” is thus a totally relative concept, and whether or not a passage can be considered “fast” is not determined by the absolute number of notes played per second nor by the metronome mark, but rather by the amplitude (size) and difficulty (complexity) of the movements involved in relation to the amount of time that we have in which to do them.
+And because time is relative, what feels like very little time for some people might feel like plenty of time for others.
+So, in many ways, when we use the word “fast” to describe a passage we are referring more to our subjective feeling of its difficulty rather than its actual speed, as things that feel “fast” for some players will feel simply comfortable for others!
 What is “too fast” for one player may even be “boring” and “unchallenging” for another.
+And to add to the subjectivity factor in “fast-playing”, even for the same player what might feel very fast one day may feel much less fast at another moment.
+Not only are there large variations between different individuals in the speeds of our physiological “computer centre” (brain/body), but also our own processor is greatly affected by our momentary physiological state: tension, tiredness, stress etc can make even a high-performance sports car function like a spluttering old bomb!
+To look at some of the ways in which we can free up brain-space and make our processor work faster see the section “Tips For Practicing Fast and/or Tricky Passages”

 2: 1.
 INDIVIDUAL, ISOLATED FAST MOVEMENTS